iszczesniak/cpp/references/index.md

 * There is a reference to a pointer, but not a pointer to a reference.

-* A reference can be an element of `std::pair` and `std::tuple`, but not of a container or an array.
+* A reference cannot be an element of an array or a container.

 * There is type `void *`, but not `void &` (thank goodness).